 2018 Legislative Watch

-- HB 673/SB 22: Debt Exemption
+- HB 1256/SB 772: Debt Exemption

 It has been 30 years since Maryland has raised its debt exemption threshold.
 We need to bring our exemptions up-to-date to account for the increased costs of living.
 In 1988, tuition at a four year college cost, on average, $3,190 per year.
 Today the average cost has increased by 213% to $9,970.
 The median rent in 1990 was $600 per month, while today it has more than doubled to $1,478.
 Wages haven’t kept up with the rising costs-of-living and neither have Maryland’s debt exemption laws.
 Time to pass legislation that would impose modest increases to our state's debt exemption threshold.
 Click here to read our FAQs about the bill and here to find out who would benefit from this bill.

-- HB 656/SB 945 and HB 657/SB 1059: Non-Driving Related Factors in Auto Insurance
+- HB 329/SB 233: Education and Occupation in Auto Insurance